algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report4.md

 ### <u>Next week planning </u>

+Next week, will mostly be overtime hours as we only have, three hours and thirty minutes in project time, all together.
+Meaning, it is necessary to work overtime next week, on the various tasks dispatched.
 For a more detailed breakdown, please refer to the Gant chart: [Link](https://github.com/orgs/algosup/projects/20/views/4)

 - Finalize the Technical Specifications